bdalpaz/bdalpaz/README.md

 # 💫 About Me:
-🔭 I’m currently working on the development of histograms and statistics.<br>⚡ i love horror movies
+🔭 I’m currently working on the development of histograms and statistics.<br>⚡ i love slasher movies

 # 💻 Tech Stack: